Andy Barth

-Andrew Charles Barth (born 1947) is a former newscaster for WMAR-TV in Baltimore, Maryland.
+Andrew Charles Barth (born 1947) is a former newscaster for WMAR-TV in Baltimore, Maryland, USA.

 Barth was born into a political family in Washington, D.C.
 His father was an editorialist for The Washington Post.
 He attended law school after graduating from Johns Hopkins University in 1968.
 He soon worked as a reporter for the Minneapolis Tribune to support his family.
 Barth is married with two daughters.

-He began his career as a newscaster for WMAR in 1970 (leaving briefly to work on New York City mayor John Lindsay's campaign in 1971).
-Barth continued as a newscaster until retiring in December 2005.
+Barth began his career as a newscaster for WMAR in 1970, leaving briefly to work on New York City mayor John Lindsay's campaign in 1971.
+He continued as a newscaster until retiring in December 2005.

-He ran unsuccessfully as a Democratic candidate for Congressman from Maryland's Third Congressional District in 2006.
+He ran unsuccessfully as a Democratic candidate for congressman from Maryland's Third Congressional District in 2006.

-He is now reporting for WTTG in Washington, D.C.
+He is now reporting for WTTG in Washington, D.C..

 Barth was press secretary for Republican Robert Ehrlich's 2010 campaign for Governor of Maryland.